titola/neuropa/README.md

 1950 * 4 = 7800 Hz

 Note: 1950 Hz is a natural frequency of the upper first premolar (see the section "Teeth vibration").
+3025 Hz is near 3050 Hz, another natural frequency of the same tooth.
 ```

 In the filtered pulses obtained from the published sound file [6], the